-The mobile computing market has exploded in recent years.
+The Wireless Networking & mobile computing market has exploded in recent years.
 Improvements in technology and corresponding decreases in price have made it possible for almost everyone to have a mobile device.
-At the heart of mobile computing, both at home and in the workplace, is a wireless network.
+Wireless Networking is at the heart of mobile computing.
+Both at home and in the workplace.

 Wi-Fi in the workplace has many advantages